firemodels/fds/Utilities/Firebot/README.txt

 #  = Validationbot script =
 #  ========================

-# Run svn update every hour at XX:25 to get latest verison of Firebot
+# Run svn update every hour at XX:25 to get latest version of Firebot
 25 * * * * cd ~/firebot ; svn revert * ; svn up

 # Run Validationbot every hour at xx:30
-# The run-once script maintains a lock to prevent the script from running twice
+# The run-once script maintains a lock to prevent the script from running twice.
+#
+# You can change the argument for -v <num>, where <num> is the maximum number
+# of nodes to use for Validationbot running validation cases.
+# Recommended settings for <num>:
+#     1 for passive mode (run 1 validation set at a time)
+#     150 for aggressive mode (run up to 150 nodes at a time)
-30 * * * * run-one bash -lc "firebot_linux.sh -s -v -y"
+30 * * * * run-one bash -lc "firebot_linux.sh -s -v 150 -y"

 ------------------------------------------------------------------------------------